CowboyLogic/JiraPS/docs/en-US/commands/New-JiraUser.md

 ## DESCRIPTION

 This function creates a new user in JIRA.
+It supports both JIRA API v2 and v3.

 By default, the new user will be notified via e-mail.